Selecting a language will automatically trigger the translation of the page content.

 The compensation paid in the event of voluntary retirement or early retirement is fully taxable.

-Compensation paid in the event of retirement (excluding job protection plan) is partly exempt from income tax.
+Compensation paid in the event of retirement (excluding job protection plan) is partly exempt income tax.

-The amount corresponding to the compensation fixed by law or collective agreement is totally exempt.
+The amount corresponding to the compensation fixed by law or collective agreement is fully exempt.

-If you received more, the exemption is limited to one of the following amounts:
+If you received more, the exemption shall be limited to one of the following amounts:

 • 2 times the amount of gross pay you received in the year before your termination